bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 ## Simpler Run Conditions

+Systems may have any number of run conditions (and inherit them from the sets they belong to), but will only run if all of their run conditions return `true`.
+Run criteria have been renamed to the clearer **run conditions**, which can be constructed out of any read-only system that returns `bool`.

-With a new blessed pattern for complex control flow, we can finally get rid of looping run criteria. [`ShouldRun::YesAndCheckAgain`](https://docs.rs/bevy/0.9.1/bevy/ecs/schedule/enum.ShouldRun.html) was not exactly the most straightforward to reason about, either for engine devs or users.
+With a new blessed pattern for complex control flow, we can finally get rid of looping run criteria. [`ShouldRun::YesAndCheckAgain`](https://docs.rs/bevy/0.9.1/bevy/ecs/schedule/enum.ShouldRun.html) was not exactly straightforward to reason about, either for engine devs or users.
 It's always a bad sign when your bool-like enums have four possible values.

 If you crave that powerful, complex control flow: use the "schedules in exclusive systems" pattern listed above.
-For the rest of us: rejoice!
+For the other 99% of use cases, enjoy the simpler `bool`-based run conditions.

-Run criteria have been renamed to the clearer **run conditions**, which can be constructed out of any read-only system that returns `bool`.

 ```rust!
 // Let's make our own run condition